dart-lang/language/working/1610 - override/proposal.md

 int foo {get; set}
 ```

-which is equivalent to the current `int foo;` in that it introduces implicit default implementations for `get i` and `set i`.
+which is equivalent to the current `int foo;` in that it introduces implicit default implementations for `get foo` and `set foo`.

 Something like `int foo {get}` would then be equivalent to `final int foo;` (getter only, no setter, can only be set by initializer), and you can write custom implementations as: